Niweera/wordhunter-api/README.md

-# WordHunter
+# WordHunter-api v1.0
 > WordHunter lets you to find the words for the letters you have when you are playing Scrabble.

 The following is the basic architecture of the WordHunter application.
+(The web application will use the WordHunter-api to get the results according to the letters that the user has given.

 ![](wordhunter.png)

+### Example use case

+User wants to find words which can be created from `a, o, n, t`

+The WordHunter service will provide the following results.
+1. Nota - Plural of Notum
+(The initial version would only give the words which contains all the letters.
+Later versions would provide all the letter combinations.)

+## Endpoints will be available soon
+> Still in the planning phase.

 ## Meta